Around half of pregnancies aren’t planned, and in one in five pregnancies a woman will choose to have an abortion.

 The weeks of pregnancy are usually worked out from the first day of your last normal menstrual period.
-If you have irregular periods, or no periods, or the stage of pregnancy is not clear, this can be checked with an ultrasound scan.
+If you have irregular periods, or no periods, or the stage of pregnancy isn’t clear, this can be checked with an ultrasound scan.

-An abortion can be done after 24 weeks if there are exceptional circumstances, for example if there is a serious risk to the woman’s health or there is a substantial risk of physical or mental disability if the baby is born.
+An abortion can be legally done after 24 weeks in exceptional circumstances, for example if there’s a serious risk to your health or there’s a substantial risk of physical or mental disability if the baby is born

 - NHS.
 See your GP or go to your local contraception or sexual health clinic.
 They can refer you to your local NHS service.

-- Self referral.
-You may be able to refer yourself for an NHS abortion without seeing a doctor first.
+- Self-referral.
+You may be able to refer yourself for an NHS abortion without seeing a doctor or nurse first.
 Ask your GP or sexual health clinic if this is available in your area.

 - Privately run clinics.
-You can contact fee paying abortion providers directly, you don't have to be referred by a doctor.
+You can contact fee-paying abortion providers directly without being referred by a doctor or nurse.

-If your doctor is not being helpful, try to see another doctor or nurse at your general practice or visit a contraception or sexual health clinic near where you live.
+If your doctor or nurse isn’t helpful, try to see another doctor or nurse at your general practice or visit a contraception or sexual health clinic near where you live.
 See How to get help with your sexual health.

-No. You can have an abortion without telling your parents.
-Your health professional will encourage you to involve your parents or carers, or another supportive adult.
-If you choose not to do this, you can still have an abortion if the doctors believe it's in your best interests, and that you fully understand what is involved.
+No. You don’t have to tell your parents.
+You’ll be encouraged to involve your parents, carers, or another supportive adult but you can still have an abortion even if you don’t tell them.
+The doctors must think it’s in your best interests, and that you fully understand what’s involved.

-All information, advice and services are confidential.
-However, health professionals will involve social services if they suspect you, or another person, are at significant risk of sexual abuse or emotional or physical harm.
-They won't do this without talking to you about this first.
+All information, advice, and services are confidential.
+However, health professionals will tell social services if they think you, or another person, are at significant risk of sexual abuse or emotional or physical harm.
+They won’t do this without talking to you about it first.

-No. Your partner, or the father of the child, has no legal rights.
+No. Your partner, or the person you got pregnant with, has no legal rights.
 You can go ahead with an abortion without your partner’s knowledge or agreement.
-Where partners have tried to prevent an abortion by legal action they have failed.
+Partners have never successfully prevented abortion by legal action.

 - You should be offered an appointment for your first consultation within five working days.
-This is to confirm your pregnancy, discuss your eligibility to have an abortion and to assess whether any other procedures are necessary, for example sexually transmitted infection (STI) testing and treatment.
+This is to make sure you’re pregnant, see if you can have an abortion and see if other procedures are necessary, for example sexually transmitted infection testing and treatment.

-- The abortion should be carried out within five working days of the decision to go ahead being agreed.
+- The abortion should be carried out within five working days of the decision to go ahead.

 - You shouldn’t have to wait more than two weeks from your first referral to the time of your abortion.

 You should be seen as soon as possible if you need an abortion for urgent medical reasons.
-Sometimes women with medical problems may have to wait longer as they may need more specialist advice.
+If you have a medical problem, you may have to wait longer for more specialist advice.